-Our financial and operational performance was the key factor in the compensation decisions and outcomes for fiscal 2017, as further described in "Compensation Discussion and Analysis" and "Executive Compensation."
+Our financial and operational performance was the key factor in the compensation decisions and outcomes for fiscal 2018, as further described in the "Compensation Discussion and Analysis" and "Executive Compensation" sections.
 One of the core tenets of our executive compensation philosophy is our emphasis on performance pay.
-As highlighted in the
+As highlighted in the Compensation Components chart in the "Compensation Discussion and Analysis" section, in fiscal 2018, a large portion of our named executive officers' target compensation (87% for our chief executive officer and averaging 79% for our other named executive officers) consisted of annual and semi-annual incentive bonus programs and long-term equity incentives.

 Non-GAAP revenue and adjusted EBITDA (defined as net income before income taxes, interest income, depreciation, and amortization) are non-GAAP financial measures.
-See "Use of Non-GAAP Financial Measures" below.
+See Appendix A, "Use of Non-GAAP Financial Measures."